 Virtually all of the states’ surplus lines codes have been amended to incorporate many of the terms of the NRRA.
 While the NRRA recognized that the states may enter tax-sharing arrangements for surplus lines premium tax, the states have not agreed on a consistent tax-sharing arrangement or clearinghouse model.
 As a practical matter, tax-sharing for surplus lines would only impact a small number of transactions since it applies only to risks having multi-state exposures which comprise approximately 5% of all surplus lines transactions.

-The two principal tax compact models are the Non-admitted Insurance Multi-State Agreement (NIMA), and the Surplus Lines Insurance Multi-State Compliance Compact (SLIMPACT).
+The two principal tax compact models were the Non-admitted Insurance Multi-State Agreement (NIMA), and the Surplus Lines Insurance Multi-State Compliance Compact (SLIMPACT).
 On May 2, 2016, the Nonadmitted Insurance Multistate Agreement (NIMA) was dissolved after its two largest members, Florida and Louisiana, withdrew from the tax-sharing system.
 The dissolution was effective October 1, 2016 and included a 12 month run-off period that ended September 30, 2017 to allow endorsements on policies effective prior to October 1, 2016 to be filed through the Surplus Lines Clearinghouse (SLC).
-Similarly, SLIMPACT never went into full effect as an insufficient number of states enacted the legislation.
+Similarly, SLIMPACT never went into effect as an insufficient number of states enacted the legislation.

 1 Under the NRRA, an exempt commercial purchaser is any person purchasing commercial insurance that, at the time of placement, meets the following requirements: (A) The person employs or retains a qualified risk manager (as defined in the NRRA) to negotiate insurance coverage; (B) The person has paid aggregate nationwide commercial property and casualty insurance premiums in excess of $100,000 in the immediately preceding twelve months; and (C) The person meets at least one of the five following criteria: (I) the person possesses a net worth in excess of $23,781,160, (II) the person generates annual revenues in excess of $59,452,900, (III) the person employs more than five hundred full-time or full-time equivalent employees per individual insured or is a member of an affiliated group employing more than 1,000 employees in the aggregate, (IV) the person is a not-for-profit organization or public entity generating annual budgeted expenditures of at least $35,671,740 or (V) the person is a municipality with a population in excess of fifty thousand persons.
 Currently, there are 20 U.S. jurisdictions which exempt non-admitted insurers from surplus lines regulation insurance procured by “industrial insureds” and an additional 12 states where an “industrial insured” exemption is recognized with respect to captive insurers or workers’ compensation insurance only.
 A complete list of these states and the relevant exemptions can be found in Appendix C.